Call Now 0405808379

 (b) Fibre cement sheets --- Screws for fixing fibre reinforced cement sheets shall be compatible with the sheet to be fastened.

-ALL APPLICABLE BUILDING CODES CAN BE FOUND AT B.C.A.B. ( FEDERAL GOVERNMENT BODY) AND N.C.C (STATE GOVERNMENT BODIES)
+ALL APPLICABLE BUILDING CODES CAN BE FOUND AT B.C.A.B. ( FEDERAL GOVERNMENT BODY) AND RECOGNISED BY N.C.C (STATE GOVERNMENT BODIES)

 eliminate waterproofing defects